hidori-dev/hidori/README.md

 ## Install

 Depending on your environment you might wish to install Hidori globally or locally using chosen Python dependency manager such as poetry or pip.
 Ultimately, the choice is yours.
-Either way, Hidori is safe for your Python environment - it does not pull any dependencies from PyPI[^2].
+Either way, Hidori is safe for your Python environment - it does not pull any dependencies from PyPI.

 Example using pip:
 ```sh